Black Rain (1989 American film): Critical response

+The film holds a 54% rating on Rotten Tomatoes based on 26 reviews with the consensus: "Black Rain has its fair share of Ridley Scott's directorial flair, but its paint-by-numbers story never rises above genre conventions."
+On Metacritic, it has a score of 56% based on reviews from 18 critics.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Vincent Canby of The New York Times wrote that the film "plays as if it had been written in the course of production.
 There seems to have been more desperation off the screen than ever gets into the movie.
 As bad movies go, however, the American Black Rain is easy to sit through, mostly because of the way Mr. Scott and his production associates capture the singular look of contemporary urban Japan."
 Roger Ebert gave the film two stars out of four and stated: "Even given all of its inconsistencies, implausibilities and recycled cliches, Black Rain might have been entertaining if the filmmakers had found the right note for the material.
 But this is a designer movie, all look and no heart, and the Douglas character is curiously unsympathetic."
 Gene Siskel of the Chicago Tribune awarded the same two-star grade and wrote: "The crosscultural action picture might have worked if the filmmakers had come up with a script in which Douglas' character had been rendered weak and confused by being a fish trying to swim in strange waters.
 But instead he is presented as a traditional action hero dominating everyone in sight.
 The cultural imperialism of that decision makes for a routine and frequently offensive story full of Asian stereotypes."